KatieMFritz/safs-patternlab-php-twig/README.md

 Running `composer install` from a directory containing a `composer.json` file will download all dependencies defined within.
 Running `yarn install` does the same for the `package.json` file.

+## Updating

+This project must be updated from the command line.
+Use the following commands, then address any errors:

+    ```
+    composer update
+    yarn update
+    ```

+You may need to run `yarn deploy` again after making updates.

-_Note: To update Pattern Lab please refer to each component's GitHub repository._
+_Note: To update Pattern Lab itself, please refer to each component's GitHub repository._

 ## Serving in the Browser